dgryski/go-farm/README.md

 ## Description

+FarmHash, a family of hash functions.

-This is a (mechanical) translation of the non-SSE4/non-AESNI hash functions from Google's FarmHash.
+This is a (mechanical) translation of the non-SSE4/non-AESNI hash functions from Google's FarmHash (https://github.com/google/farmhash).

+FarmHash provides hash functions for strings and other data.
+The functions mix the input bits thoroughly but are not suitable for cryptography.

+All members of the FarmHash family were designed with heavy reliance on previous work by Jyrki Alakuijala, Austin Appleby, Bob Jenkins, and others.

-For more information on FarmHash, please see https://github.com/google/farmhash
+For more information please consult https://github.com/google/farmhash

-For a cgo library wrapping the C++ one, please see https://github.com/dgryski/go-farmhash

 ## Getting started